INNVTV/NetCore-Clean-Architecture/README.md

 ![Deploy](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/typical-setup.png)

 ## Microservices Approach
-Each CoreService can be developed into it's own microservice and composed for a variety of scenarios.
+Each Core can be developed into seperate sub-domains and using a "wrapper" (such as Core.Service) can each be developed and deployed into it's own microservice for a variety of scenarios.

-This allows for an even greater seperation of concerns and the ability to scale/evolve each service as it's own domain.
+This allows for an even greater seperation of concerns and the ability to scale/evolve each core/service as it's own domain or domain within a domain.

 Here is an example of such a soluton using a variety of microservices as well as an admin portal with a Razor View: